 Government agencies are responsible for collecting and reporting data on federal procurements through Contract Data Reports.
 This new site which is part of SAM.gov has replaced the long standing Federal Procurement Data System (FPDS) legacy site for the reporting features of FPDS.

 For additional information, please contact Marc Violante at firstname.lastname@example.org or 920-456-9990.

 Award history on federal procurements and grants are available on a government website called USASPENDING.gov.
 The website’s information populates from the same source as the Contract Data Reports, but provides a more friendly user interface.

 Contract awards may be posted under Contract Opportunities on the SAM.gov website.

 Agency procurement forecasts are available on the ACQUISITION.GOV website.

 Federal Small Business Offices

-Each agency of the Federal government has an Office of Small & Disadvantaged Business Utilization (OSDBU) that assists and promotes the use of small businesses in the acquisition process.
-A list of offices is available from the Office of Small Business Programs.
-View a list of Defense Logistics Agency (DLA) Small Business Program Contacts.
+Each civilian agency of the Federal government has an Office of Small & Disadvantaged Business Utilization (OSDBU) that assists and promotes the use of small businesses in the acquisition process.
+The Department of Defense uses Offices of Small Business Programs with each department having its own Small Business Office.

 Industry Days, Small Business Conferences, Outreach Sessions and Other